 Curricular Practical Training

 Curricular Practical Training (CPT) is a temporary employment authorization for F-1 international students who are currently pursuing a program of study at SJSU and want to gain practical training in their major fields of study.
 CPT may be authorized for a paid or unpaid position.
 CPT may be granted for internships, service practicums, cooperative education, and service learning activities.
 CPT employment is considered an academic experience and needs to be integral to the student's field of study.

 Although gaining practical training is a valuable complement to a student's education, the primary purpose of F-1 status is full-time study.
 As a result, F-1 students are encouraged to focus on their academic success and ensure that CPT employment activities do not interfere with the primary purpose of their stay in the U.S.

-- Currently maintaining full-time enrollment in F-1 status and pursuing a degree program at SJSU.
+- Currently in F-1 status and pursuing a degree program at SJSU.